2017 SFBTA Research Awards

-The SFBTA Research Awards are aimed at fostering the growth of Solution-Focused Brief Therapy by encouraging original research in solution-focused practices, and to support students or practitioners who wish to study solution-focused practices.
-The inclusion of practitioners is an effort to bridge the gap between research and practice in advancing knowledge of Solution-Focused Brief Therapy.
+The SFBTA Research Awards are aimed at fostering the growth of Solution-Focused Brief Therapy by encouraging original research in solution-focused practices, and to support students and clinicians who wish to study solution-focused practices.
+The inclusion of clinicians is an effort to bridge the gap between research and practice in advancing knowledge of Solution-Focused Brief Therapy.

-The 2016 SFBTA Research Awards will provide up to $2,200.00 to support ongoing or proposed studies conducted by doctoral or master level students, practitioners where SF practices are the focus of their work, post-doctoral fellows and junior faculty who are in their first three years past graduation.
-Priority will be given to research, which supports the evidence-base of SFBT practices, mechanisms of change research, or other research which could directly or indirectly investigate the effectiveness of SF practices.
+The 2017 SFBTA Research Awards will provide up to $2,500.00 to support ongoing or proposed studies.
+Priority will be given to research that supports empirical evidence of SFBT practices, mechanisms of change, or other research which could directly or indirectly investigate the effectiveness of SFBT practices.

-Any graduate student in any discipline, practitioner engaging in research focusing on SFBT, post-doctoral fellow and junior faculty who are in their first three years past graduation is eligible for this award.
+Any graduate student in any discipline, clinicians engaging in research focusing on SFBT, post-doctoral fellow and junior faculty who are in their first three years past graduation are eligible for this award.
 Priority will be given to applicants who have a high probability of completing their projects.
-This determination will be based on many factors, including but not limited to the significance of the study, rigor of the design, previous research or practice experience, access to an appropriate sample, other institutional support, etc. In addition, priority will be given to applicants who will conduct the research in the US or Canada.
+This determination will be based on many factors, including but not limited to the significance of the study, rigor of the research design, previous research or practice experience, access to an appropriate sample, and other institutional support.
+In addition, priority will be given to applicants who will conduct the research study in US or Canada.

 Applicants should submit an application proposal, which should include the following content: